 The Professional Writing Minor is unique in the National Capital Region.
 Our students understand writing as a practice embedded in culture, situate writing in specific contexts, and gain experience writing in the workplace.
 Writing is one of the most valuable transferable skills in today’s knowledge-based economy, and our students leave prepared for their professional lives in government, NGOs, medical institutions, and beyond.

-Administered through the Institute of Interdisciplinary Studies, the minor in Sexuality Studies offers an interdisciplinary approach to a fast growing field of study.
+Administered through the Pauline Jewett Institute of Women’s and Gender Studies, the minor in Sexuality Studies offers an interdisciplinary approach to a fast growing field of study.
 Sexuality will be examined in its historical context and through current social, political and cultural practices.
 The complex role of gender identities—gay, lesbian, bisexual, transgender, transsexual and heterosexual—will also be analyzed.

 Students will be introduced to a diverse range of topics: queer and trans theory and politics, marriage and the family, gay and lesbian parenting, human rights and diversity, law and sexuality, pornography and censorship, reproductive rights and HIV/AIDS activism.